KnowledgeCaptureAndDiscovery/somef/docs/index.md

   - URL: website or ORCID associated with the author
   - Affiliation: name of organization or affiliation
 - **Build file**: Build file(s) of the project.
 For example, files used to create a Docker image for the target software, package files, etc.
 - **Citation**: Preferred citation as the authors have stated in their readme file.
 SOMEF recognizes Bibtex, Citation File Format files and other means by which authors cite their papers (e.g., by in-text citation).
+SOMEF now generates two separate entries: one for the software and another for the preferred citation which corresponds to the reference_publication category.
+This ensures metadata like DOI or version is correctly assigned to each entity.
 We aim to recognize the following properties:
   - Title: Title of the publication
   - Author: list of author names in the publication
   - URL: URL of the publication
   - DOI: Digital object identifier of the publication
-  - Date published:
+  - Date published
+  - License: Software license (if applicable)
+  - Version: Software version (if applicable)
 - **Code of conduct**: Link to the code of conduct of the project
 - **Code repository**: Link to the GitHub/GitLab repository used for the extraction
 - **Contact**: Contact person responsible for maintaining a software component